bueltge/authenticator/readme.txt

 = master =
 * New filter to bypass the authenticator ("authenticator_bypass")

+= 1.3.0 (2017-11-30) =
+* Fixed a topic on login of users if you exclude posts from the Authenticator.
+* Add new filter hook for bypass the plugin `authenticator_bypass`, see the readme
+* Should now ready for translations from the WordPress translation service.

 = 1.2.3 (08/10/2017) =
 * Fixed loop about settings that create an fatal error.